46u571N/angular-guitars/README.md

 ## Demo

-If you want to see the demo of this proyect deployed, you can visit https://tec-guitars.netlify.app .
+If you want to see the demo of this proyect deployed, you can visit https://angular-guitars.vercel.app/guitars .

+##Docker image

+You can download it with: "docker pull santos2022/angular-guitars-app"  .

 ## Install